Admission Arrangements

 The Academy operates an equal preference system which means that all first, second and third preference applications are considered equally against the criteria below.
 Where there are more applications for places than the number of places available, places will be offered according to the following order of priority.

-First priority in each category will be given to children who will have an older sibling attending the school in September 2021.
+First priority in each category will be given to children who will have an older sibling attending the school at the time of enrolment.

 1. Looked after and previously looked after children